mlm-games/aur-deploy-action/README.md

 **Optional** Comma-separated list of types to use when adding aur.archlinux.org to known hosts.

-Few others have been added in updates, view [actions.yml](actions.yml) for the complete list
+Few others have been added in updates, view [actions.yml](actions.yml) for the complete list.

 ## Example usage